deltachat/deltachat-desktop/docs/THEMES.md

 delete this section after done before merge!

 - toggle hover
-- main menu seperation bars
 - emoji picker border can be a bit more pronounced (especially for dark themes)
 - gallery
-    - background
-    - tabs
+    - tabs // do we relly need that? we will transform it into a dialog and make new styles there anyway.

 - see todo comments in _bp3_overwrites.scss
     - dialog shadows in darkmode look weird
     - main menu shadow thingie looks weird in dark modes
     - map controlls hover
+    - main menu seperation bars

 - gradients? namely:
     - bp3 input focus